 Though winter is often viewed as an off-season for gardening, those of us who love to get our hands dirty aren’t stuck twiddling our green thumbs until the spring thaw.
-Container gardening is a great way to stay busy when it’s cold out!
+Container gardening is a great way to continue growing when it’s cold out!
 There are lots of things you can plant in your pots year-round, so there’s no need to give up once the temperatures drop.

 Many people think of container gardening as a spring and summer activity, but there’s no reason it can’t be extended into fall and winter.
 If you choose cold-hardy plants that are able to withstand the weather conditions in your area, winter container gardening is possible in many gardening zones.

 Start by determining which of the USDA hardiness zones you live in.
-Though zones 7 through 10 will provide conditions far more suited to container gardening than their colder cohorts, almost every area offers some possibilities.
+Though zones 7 through 10 will provide conditions far more suited to container gardening than colder regions, almost every area offers some possibilities.
 Since plants in containers are more vulnerable to cold than plants in the ground, the general rule for winter container gardening is to choose plants that are hardy to at least two zones colder than your own.
-Of course, this isn’t completely ironclad, as many trees, shrubs and perennials that are hardy in your zone can live (and even thrive) in containers throughout the entire cold season.
+Of course, this isn’t completely ironclad; many trees, shrubs, and perennials that are hardy in your zone can live (and even thrive) in containers throughout the entire cold season.

-Avoid stone, cement and terra-cotta planters, as water will find its way into their porous surfaces, cycle through freezing and thawing, and crack your beautiful pot.
-Decorative glazed ceramic should also be moved indoors.
+Avoid stone, cement, and terra-cotta planters, as water will find its way into their porous surfaces, cycle through freezing and thawing, and crack your beautiful pot.
+Decorative glazed ceramic containers should also be moved indoors.